rohankid1/cachy-dotfiles/ags/.config/ags/README.md

 # Getting Started
 To get started, clone this repository, and put the entire content in `~/.config/ags`.
 You can alternatively make a symbolic link by running `stow ags` in the root directory of the repository.
-If everything is set up correctly, running `ags` should just work.s
+If everything is set up correctly, running `ags` should just work.

 # Starter Config